lurgoyf82/PhpSales/README.md

 docker compose -f docker-compose.yml up -d
 ```

+And you will be able to access the example at `http://localhost:8080`.

 Or if you prefer using PHP directly on your machine
 ensure you have PHP installed and run the following command: